reactome/graph-core/Readme.md

 #### Quality Assurance without the script

-The quality assurance modlue can be executed without the script using the QualitAssurance endpoint.
+The quality assurance module can be executed without the script using the QualityAssurance endpoint.
 This endpoint requires a running instance of neo4j.
 Use: ```java-jar QualityAssurance.jar```

 #### Project Structure